Practical founder guide v1

 • Launch cash runway and safety margin calculated.

-Premises and Establishment Substance and operating environment.
+Premises and establishment Substance and operating environment.

 Address or premises type considered